OVAL-Community/OVAL/.github/ISSUE_TEMPLATE/objection.md

+---
+name: Objection
+about: Raise an Objection to an active Proposal

+---

 How to Raise an Objection:
 1. Review the guidelines at https://oval-community-guidelines.readthedocs.io/en/latest/proposal-process/objections.html
 2. Format this Issue's Title as follows: Objection to #<pull-request-#>: <proposal-title>